- Installing and Setting up CET Developer

 It is, of course, necessary to have a good system in place to facilitate version control.
 At Configura, our preferred version control software is GitLab, which is closely tied to workspaces in CET Developer.
 File changes in workspaces are tracked and handled by CET Developer.

-The CET Designer tools tab allows the user to set the version of CET Designer (32-bit/64-bit), launch CET Designer, repair their workspace, and also quickly access file paths that are relevant to the selected workspace.
+The CET tools tab allows the user to set the version of CET (32-bit/64-bit), launch CET, repair their workspace, and also quickly access file paths that are relevant to the selected workspace.

 |Repair CET in Workspace|

 |Solves common problems that can occur with your environment by clearing the write folder.
 For example, a corrupted file that resides in the write folder could prevent CET from booting up.|